vinay-res/Drowsiness-Detection/README.md

 # Drowsiness-Detection
- Deep Learning Project to detect , if a person is drowsy or not by monitoring their eyes
+ Deep Learning Project to detect , if a person is drowsy or not by monitoring their eyes.